Gradium TTS · Gradium

 Fish Speech · Fish Audio

 Fish Speech combines a VQGAN tokeniser with a Llama-based decoder to achieve strong voice cloning across 8 languages.
 It requires 10–30 seconds of reference audio — slightly more than XTTS v2 — but ships Apache 2.0, making it the best commercially-friendly cloning option.
-MOS 4.1 puts it near the top for naturalness.
+It is not yet ranked in the CodeSOTA Elo pool, so its published MOS stays a model-card note rather than a cross-model rank.
 The architecture tolerates fine-tuning on custom voices from relatively small datasets.

 Architecture